 To change your backend URL you can use the Rename wp-login.php plugin.
 After a successful activation, the plugin will add a new menu to the Permalinks area of your dashboard.

-Once you have chosen a new login address for your admin panel, you will need to log off for the changes take effect.
+Once you have chosen a new login address for your admin panel, you will need to log off for the changes to take effect.

 Set up a password-protection on the /wp-admin directory

-Enabling password-protection adds an extra layer of protection to your administrative page.
+Enabling password protection adds an extra layer of protection to your administrative page.
 When active, users will be prompted to supply a different set of credentials in order to authenticate themselves.

 How Does It Work?